 SQL Server Management Studio (SSMS) is an integrated environment for accessing, configuring, managing, administering, and developing all components of SQL Server.
 SSMS combines a broad group of graphical tools with a number of rich script editors to provide developers and administrators of all skill levels access to SQL Server.

-Microsoft has announced the latest release of SQL Server Management Studio (SSMS) in May.
-This release features improved compatibility with previous versions of SQL Server, a stand-alone web installer, and toast notifications within SSMS when new releases become available.
+Microsoft has announced the latest release of SQL Server Management Studio (SSMS) in October.
+This release features improved compatibility with previous versions of SQL Server and a stand-alone web installer.

 Get it here: